Scholarships

 The Coastal Electric Cooperative Foundation awards six $5,000 scholarships annually.

-Purpose: The $5,000 scholarships are for undergraduate studies only and are renewable.
+Purpose: The $5,000 scholarships are for undergraduate studies only and are eligible for renewal up to a $20,000 lifetime amount.

 Judging: Applications are judged on the basis of the applicant’s commitment to community, integrity, accountability, innovation, and financial need.